No reply yet from North Korea on offer of talks, South Korea says

 'Nonsensical and acting deceptively'

-Pyongyang has not officially responded to either the denuclearization plan or the potential talks, but a commentary piece published in North Korean state-run newspaper Rodong Sinmun called the proposal disingenuous.
+North Korea has not officially responded to either the denuclearization plan or the potential talks, but a commentary piece published in North Korean state-run newspaper Rodong Sinmun called the proposal disingenuous.
 It said South Korea needs to end its "anti-North Korean confrontations and hostile practices" in order to improve inter-Korean relations.

 "South Korean authorities can only be viewed as nonsensical and acting deceptively towards the public by mentioning 'improving ties,' while they are still showing hostility and making confrontational attempts against North Korea," wrote the author, identified as Ra Sol Ha.